No. 21 Wisconsin beats Huskers 61-48 despite cold shooting

 BIG PICTURE

-Wisconsin: The Badgers couldn't afford to lose this one, not with five of their final six regular-season games against Top 25 opponents.
+Wisconsin: The Badgers couldn’t afford to lose this one, not with the schedule they face the next three weeks.
 Their shooting continues to be a concern.
-They've been under 45% in nine of their last 10 games.
-Fortunately, they don't turn over the ball and they play great defense.
+Fortunately, they don’t turn over the ball and they play great defense.

-Nebraska: The Huskers, in the middle of a stretch of five games in eight days, have lost three in a row by double digits.
-There's no relief in sight for a team that hasn't beaten a Big Ten opponent since Jan.
+Nebraska: There’s no relief in sight for the Huskers, who are in the middle of a stretch of five games in eight days.
+They haven’t beaten a Big Ten opponent since Jan.
 7, 2020.

 UP NEXT